 Example: “That’s a load of b*llocks, I can’t believe it!”

-Why You Need It: It’s one of the most iconic Irish terms, used to dismiss nonsense or express frustration.
+Why You Need It: It’s one of the most iconic Irish slang words, used to dismiss nonsense or express frustration.
 It’s essential for any Irish conversation!

 6. Best Irish Insults: D*ckhead